Updated February 2021

 - Extreme sinus headaches and pain

 In rare situations, the only solution is surgery.
-In more common cases, patients get relief from using nasal steroid sprays.
+In more common cases, patients get relief from sinus headaches from using nasal steroid sprays.

 Sinus headaches can have a negative impact on your quality of life.
 As you see, congestion is not the only cause of headache pain.
 There may be other medical issues at play.
 Are you seeking relief?
-Contact the National Headache Institute for a free consultation.
+Contact us today at the National Headache Institute for a free consultation at any of our three headache clinic locations.
 Our trained specialists can provide you with an effective treatment plan so that you can say goodbye to headaches once and for all.